 Ferry Services Provision

 I welcome to Minister to the Chamber.
 Obviously he has been here before and it is great to be back in the old Chamber of the Seanad.
-I requested that the Minister attend today to discuss the national strategy of promoting viable trade routes between southern Ireland and the Continent, which is a major issue at the moment when Brexit is taken into consideration, and how connectivity and trade routes can be improved.
+I requested that the Minister attend today to discuss the national strategy of promoting viable trade routes between southern Ireland and the Continent, which is a major issue at the moment when Brexit is taken into consideration, as is how connectivity and trade routes can be improved.
 I am speaking specifically about such routes as the car ferries on the Cork-Swansea route, which left us many years ago, and the viability, in particular, of the French ferries, which are very important for our industries in both directions.
 Brittany Ferries runs a fantastic operation but it is seasonal and operates at certain times.
 It also operates another operation to the north of Spain which is also seasonal.
-Such connectivity is a major issue for a growing economy such as in Cork and how we can promote this kind of interaction between both France and Ireland to ensure that the seasonal element of the ferries can be extended to a year-round commercial entity.
+Such connectivity is a major issue for a growing economy such as in Cork.
+How can we promote this kind of interaction between both France and Ireland to ensure that the seasonal element of the ferries can be extended to a year-round commercial entity?